Nine Butte High School football players named all-conference

 To no surprise, Jake Olson and Christian Hansen landed on the first team.
-Zach Tierney, Aidan Lee, Tanner Huff, Ty Raiha, D.J.
-Jackson, Christian Vetter and Casey Kautzman were named to the second team.
+Aidan Lee, Zach Tierney, Tanner Huff, D.J.
+Jackson, Ty Raiha, Casey Kautzman and Christian Vetter were named to the second team.

-Olson, a Griz commit, was a first-team tight end and second-team defensive end.
-During his senior season he caught 20 passes for 132 yards and a touchdown.
-On defense he tallied 25 total tackles and three assists.
+Olson was a first-team tight end and second-team defensive end.
+The senior caught 20 passes for 132 yards and a touchdown.
+On defense the Griz commit tallied 25 tackles including three sacks.

-Hansen, a standout cornerback for the Bulldogs, had 26 tackles during his memorable senior season.
-He also notched a sack, an INT and recovered two fumbles.
-He also had eight pass break-ups.

 Tierney, a sophomore, was honored as a D-lineman and O-lineman.
-He racked up had 38 total tackles and three sacks.
+He racked up 38 tackles.

-Lee, a defensive end, caps of three seasons with the Bulldogs.
-In 2020 he managed 21 tackles and a team-high, five-and-a-half-sacks.
-Lee’s 13 career sacks are tied for second-most in school history.

-Huff, a senior safety, led the Bulldogs with 74 tackles.
-He also picked off a pair of passes and recovered a fumble.
+Huff led the Bulldogs with 74 tackles.
+He also picked off a pair of passes and recovered a fumble while while patrolling the back end of the defense at safety.

-Kautzman, the Bulldogs kicker, was perfect on 23 PAT attempts and connected on three field goals, the longest being 43 yards.
+Kautzman, the Bulldogs kicker, was blemish-free on his 23 PAT attempts and connected on three field goals.

-Missoula Sentinel quarterback Camden Sirmon was named Offensive MVP of the Western AA.
-Sentinel seniors Geno Leonard and Soren Syvrud shared the Defensive MVP honors.
+Missoula Sentinel quarterback Camden Sirmon was named Western AA Offensive MVP.
+Geno Leonard and Soren Syvrud, also of Sentinel, shared the Defensive MVP honors.

 Matthew Kiewiet is the sports editor for the Montana Standard.
 Email him at matthew.kiewiet@406mtsports.com or follow him on Twitter @mattkiewiet406.